Modules Environment¶

 Further reading¶

 On LUMI, we use the Lmod implementation as provided by HPE Cray as part of the programming environment.
-The version of Lmod is way behind the most recent version.
-This implies that not all information that can be found on the internet is also correct for LUMI.
+The version of Lmod is a little behind the most recent version.
+This implies that not all information that can be found on the internet is also correct for LUMI, though as Lmod development has slowed down, this is less likely to happen than used to be the case.
+There are however some extensions in the planning of the Lmod maintainers that will not appear immediately on LUMI.

 - Official Lmod documentation on readthedocs, but this is always for the latest version.